-Meet our new Carbondale Wild West Rodeo Photographer.
+Meet our new Carbondale Wild West Rodeo Photographer -- 2019.

-A big thank you to Cody Griebel for sharing her photographs with us.
-Cody has been photographing the rodeo for several years and has been kind enough the first half of the 2015 to serve as a guest photographer.
+Thank you Cody!!
+Cody had been photographing the rodeo for several years before she became our official photographers.
+She was kind enough the first half of the 2015 rodeo season to serve as a guest photographer.

 Cody grew up in a rodeo family and is helping her daughter Bailey with a new barrel horse prospect.
 Bailey won the Junior Barrels season buckle two years ago.